schmaustech/assisted-installer-pxe-blog/README.md

 curl -L -o ipxe -O 'http://assisted-service-multicluster-engine.apps.kni20.schmaustech.com/api/assisted-install/v2/infra-envs/a2ab51ad-c217-4bac9a45-1d3eebb88b9a/downloads/files?api_key=eyJhbGciOiJFUzI1NiIsInR5cCI6IkpXVCJ9.eyJpbmZyYV9lbnZfaWQiOiJhMmFiNTFhZC1jMjE3LTRiYWMtOWE0NS0xZDNlZWJiODhiOWEifQ.73dkqVX8IkrdvBBQln_KTDjzIdYR0YRv3Ky-rm8rxClqg-lz8PyrPdbkJXwFLusGwGDik6bBpGkx4Lf_cDeSWg&file_name=ipxe-script'
 ~~~

 With the contents downloaded lets cat out the file which is basically a iPXE script.
 The script basically contains the details of where to pull the initial boot kernel, initrd and rootfs.
-These are all the components that make us the discovery ISO only we have broken them out as artifacts for the sake of PXE booting.
+These are all the components that make up the discovery ISO only we have broken them out as artifacts for the sake of PXE booting.

 ~~~bash
 $ cat ipxe